isohelio/puzzles/README.md

 ### Installation

-The software should run on any linux type system with gcc.
+The software should run on any linux type system with `gcc` and `Python` for some post processing.

 1. Clone/download the repo.
 2. Run make in the repo folder, which should produce output like this